Statistics and sports analogies

 Statistics and sports analytics have a pretty close relationship.
 We don’t just learn at school about why statistics matter, we absorb this received wisdom in bars, in the press, and on TV.
 Sports analytics emerged from baseball in the 1980s, popularised in the film Moneyball about the Oakland A’s general manager Billy Beane who put together a baseball club on the cheap by employing computer-generated analysis to draft his players.

 But, analytics heavily influences most sports these days.
 My school cricket coach (a mathematics teacher) would actually compile the batting and bowling averages for all the school’s cricket teams.
 I knew what my averages were each week, so I’m thus primed to see the value in sports analytics and statistics generally perhaps.
 This is, of course, a wider phenomenon.
-We take it for granted that greater, volume, frequency, and consistency is invariably good things (and that it’s always possible).
+We take it for granted that greater volume, frequency, and consistency are invariably good things (and that it’s always possible to achieve).

 Arbie Baguios might be right that there are more and less appropriate uses of sport analogies:

 Yet, there’s a deeper point here.
 Our sports analogies, and how we talk about statistics in daily life carry over into how we evaluate success and failure, make judgements about what interventions work or not, and therefore how we should invest public and private funds.
 I think we need to pause and reflect on why sports are such a good place for statistical thinking (and the logic of experiments), but also on where might not be.